TEACHING & STUDENTS

 — Christopher Jun, former student

 As an effective teacher, my scholarly research interests also keep me current and knowledgeable within the music field.
-In August of 2015, I submitted my dissertation entitled, “Physical Problems in Vibrato Amongst First-Year College Students: A Descriptive Study.”
+In 2015, I submitted my dissertation entitled, “Physical Problems in Vibrato Amongst First-Year College Students: A Descriptive Study.”
 My research investigated how college students learn and fix their vibrato, and how professors teach or fix vibrato and problems that they diagnose with their students.
 Through the research, I was able to form conclusions regarding this pedagogical challenge for both teachers and students that may be used to improve expectations or processes for teaching and learning vibrato both at the college and pre-college level.
 I am always looking for ways to advance, change, and improve my teaching style and effectiveness and look forward to every teaching opportunity that comes my way.